 - Component Two: 1 hour 45 minutes.

-For pupils who have already reached a high level of Spanish, there will be given the opportunity to study for the DELE.
+For pupils who want to stretch themselves and who have already reached a high level of Spanish, there will be given the opportunity to study for the DELE A2/B1 exam.
+B1 is the level required to study a university degree in Spain; B2 being required for Masters degrees.

-This is a language course approved by the Spanish government.
+This is a language course approved by the Spanish Ministry of Education.
 It is internationally recognised and is given UCAS points for university applications.

 Papers One, Two and Four are externally assessed.
 Paper Three is internally assessed and externally moderated.
 All papers are externally assessed but the oral is done with the teacher examiner.